run-ai/docs/docs/Researcher/cli-reference/runai-submit-dist-TF.md

 #### --backoff-limit `<int>`

 > The number of times the Job will be retried before failing.
 The default is 6.
-This flag will only work with training workloads (when the `--interactive` flag is not specified).
+This flag will only work with training workloads (In other words, when the `--interactive` flag is not specified).

 ### Storage